-Excerpts from the Bountiful Police Department’s case file on Debra Jean Kent.
+The following are excerpts from the Bountiful Police Department’s file on the missing person case of seventeen year old Debra Jean Kent.
 Ted Bundy confessed to Debra’s murder two days before his execution in 1989.
-Only her right patella has been found.
+Only her right patella has ever been found.

 OFFENSE REPORT: ATTEMPT TO LOCATE by Officer Kone